Demba Thiam (footballer, born 1998): Return to SPAL and loan to Viterbese Castrense

 Thiam was the third goalkeeper for the first part of the 2018–19 Serie A season, but did not see any playing time behind Alfred Gomis and Vanja Milinković-Savić.
 On 9 January 2019, he returned to Serie C on another loan, to Viterbese Castrense.

 He came back to SPAL at the end of loan, and he made his Serie A debut in a 1–1 home draw against Torino on 26 July 2020.

 In September 2022, Thiam renewed his contract with the club until 2025.

 Loan to Foggia

 On 31 January 2023, he joined Foggia on loan until the end of the season.

 Loan to Juve Stabia

 On 20 July 2023, Thiam moved on loan to Juve Stabia.
 After winning promotion to Serie B with the Campanians, his loan was renewed for the 2024–25 season, this time with an option to buy.

 Monza

 On 8 July 2025, he signed with Serie B club Monza.

+International career

+Thiam was one of the players who were called up with the Senegal national team by head coach Patrick Vieira for the 2027 Africa Cup of Nations qualification matches against Mozambique and Ethiopia on 25 and 29 September 2026, respectively; and the friendly match against Comoros on 4 October 2026.